 Circumcision is a great way to protect yourself or your baby son throughout life.
 In the United States, the national health guidelines shifted towards a conclusion that the benefits of circumcision outweigh the risks.
 The key medical benefit is the reduced risk of the following unpleasant or life-limiting illnesses:

-Many people don’t realise that these can be serious.
-They can cause permanent damage to the urinary tract and kidneys.
+Simple UTIs can make you feel unwell however if they ascend to the kidneys, you can become seriously unwell and cause sepsis, the treatment for which involves hospital admission.
+While UTIs are more common in females than in males due the female’s shorter urethral tract, they do occur in 2% of boys and unfortunately many people don’t realise that if these are missed, permanent damage to the urinary tract and kidneys can result.
 Studies have consistently shown an increased risk of UTI in uncircumcised males, with the greatest risk in infants younger than 1 year of age.
 A review of nine studies reported that the increased risk was 12-fold.

-This painful, often recurring, swelling of the glans which can make urination difficult and even impossible, can be completely avoided by circumcision.
+This painful, often recurring, swelling of the glans which can impede or prevent urination, can be completely avoided by circumcision.

 We know that the best way to avoid these life-limiting conditions is to have one trusted and infection-free sexual partner, but circumcision does offer some measure of protection.
 The World Health Organisation has said that circumcision should be added to the current interventions to reduce the spread of HIV.

 STIs (other than HIV)

 There is strong evidence that circumcision reduces the risk of acquiring syphilis and herpes simplex ulcers.
 Some trials in Africa have also suggested that circumcision protects against Chlamydia and Gonorrhoea.